Academic Skills 2400-OG-EN-AS

 2. Source critique and referencing

-6. Academic writing (practical exercises: academic abstract, bio, CV, application letter, research reports)
+6. Academic writing (practical exercises: academic abstract, bio, CV, application letter, research reports) - AI tools to support writing and how (not) to use them

-7. Public speaking: student presentations (2-3 classes) including video-recording
+7. Public speaking: student presentations (2-3 classes)

 8. Discussion skills: a discussion game (Playdecide)